Milton Wright (bishop): Ohio and Iowa

 In 1869, Milton became editor of the national weekly church newspaper, the Religious Telescope, and moved to the newspaper's headquarters of Dayton, Ohio; with this new position, his income increased from $900 per year to $1500 per year.
 The position gave him prominence within the church and helped him get elected as a bishop in 1877.

 In 1871, he founded United Theological Seminary in Dayton.

 Bishop Wright continued to advance in the church hierarchy.
 In 1878, he assumed responsibility for the Western conferences of the church and moved his family to Cedar Rapids, Iowa.
 Westfield College in Illinois, gave him the degree of D.D. in 1878.

 He traveled widely on church business, but always sent back many letters and often brought presents home.
 His gifts stimulated his children's curiosity and exposed them to a world beyond their immediate surroundings.
 Returning from one of his travels, he brought Wilbur and Orville a toy helicopter.
 The helicopter was made of bamboo, cork, paper and powered by rubber bands.
-When the first broke, the boys made several copies.
-The toy helicopter is responsible for triggering the Wright brothers interest in aviation.
+When the toy broke, the boys made several copies.
+Orville said the toy helicopter kindled the brothers' interest in flight.